+The following is a recommended sequence of courses for students intending on majoring in a Psychology field at a Texas public university.
 The Associate of Arts (AA) General Studies degree is designed to transfer into a bachelor's degree at a four-year public university in the state of Texas.
-The transfer university is the final authority on determining if all the courses within the NCTC Associate of Arts degree are transferable and applicable for an intended major, so students should consult with an advisor at the university level regarding all coursework to be completed at NCTC.
-The following is a recommended sequence of courses for students intending on majoring in Psychology at a Texas public university.
+The transfer university is the final authority on determining if all the courses within the NCTC Associate of Arts degree are transferable and applicable for an intended major, so students should consult with an advisor at the university level regarding all coursework to be completed at North Central Texas College.

 Students placing at college preparatory levels will have additional courses to complete before taking eligible college-level courses in this sequence, and some courses may have pre-requisites; please check the course descriptions in the NCTC catalog.
-The amount of courses taken each semester can also be adjusted as several core classes are offered during Summer and Mini-mesters; this sequence only takes into account Fall and Spring semesters.
+The number of courses taken each semester can also be adjusted as several core classes are offered during Summer and Mini-mesters; this sequence only takes into account Fall and Spring semesters.
 Depending on how many credit hours you have already attempted, all courses on this pathway may not be eligible for Financial Aid through NCTC.

 FIRST SEMESTER CREDIT HOURS

 ENGL 1301 Composition I 3

 HIST 1301 U.S. History I (up to 1865) 3

-EDUC/PSYC 1300 Learning Frameworks 3
+EDUC 1300 Learning Frameworks 3

-MATH Core MATH 1342-Elementary Stats.
-3
+MATH Core MATH 1342-Elementary Statistics 3

 SOCIAL/BEHAV Core PSYC 2301-Intro. to Psychology 3

 15

 SECOND SEMESTER

-2 nd ENGL Core ENGL 1302-Composition II or ENGL 2311-Technical Writing 3
+ENGL 1302 or 2311 Composition II or Technical Writing 3

-HIST 1302 U.S. History II (1865 to present) 3
+HIST 1302 or 2301 U.S. History II (1865 to present) or Texas History 3

 LANG/PHIL/CULTURE Core PHIL 2306-Intro. to Ethics or other Lang/Phil/Culture core 3

 1st LAB SCIENCE Core BIOL 1408 or 2406, CHEM 1406 or PHYS 1415, ASTR 1403 or 1404, 4

 GEOL 1401 or 1402, or HORT 1401 (options for non-Science majors)

 ARTS Core ARTS 1301-Art Appreciation or other Creative Arts core 3

 16

 THIRD SEMESTER

 GOVT 2305 American National Government 3

-SPCH 1315 or 1321 Public Speaking or Business and Professional Speech 3
+SPCH 1311, 1315 or 1321 Intro. to Communication, Public Speaking, or Business and Prof. Speech 3

 2 nd LAB SCIENCE Core BIOL 1408 or 2406, CHEM 1406 or PHYS 1415, ASTR 1403 or 1404, 4

 GEOL 1401 or 1402, or HORT 1401 (options for non-Science majors)

 Elective PSYC 2314-Lifepsan Growth and Dev.
 3

-Elective SOCI 1301-Intro. to Sociology or Foreign Language I (if required) 3-4
+Elective SOCI 1301-Intro. to Sociology or Foreign Language I 3-4

 16-17

 FOURTH SEMESTER

 GOVT 2306 Texas Government 3

 Elective PSYC 2319-Social Psychology 3

-Elective PSYC 2306-Human Sexuality 3
+Elective PSYC 2320-Abnormal Psychology 3

-Elective PSYC 2315-Psychology of Adjustment 3
+Elective PSYC 2330-Biological Psychology 3

-Elective SOCI 1306-Social Problems or Foreign Language II (if required) 3-4
+Elective SOCI 1306-Social Problems or Foreign Language II 3-4

 15-16

-Total Credit Hours 62-64
+To otal Credit Hours 62-64

-Total Cicalcinous 0 2 0 4

-\Consult with your intended transfer university AND an advisor at NCTC to determine which courses would satisfy both elective and core requirements for your major, and also how many credit hours beyond the 60 hours required for an AA degree are transferable.
+Consult with your intended transfer university AND an advisor at NCTC to determine which courses would satisfy both elective and core requirements for your major, and also how many credit hours beyond the 60 hours required for an AA degree are transferable.
 Some universities may require 12-14 hours of a Foreign Language for Bachelor of Arts majors, or proven language proficiency through credits earned by CLEP testing.